rajatgoel171/dashboard-data-pipeline/README.md

 - 2025-06-23: captured a repository-specific status note with no sequential date pattern.
 - Documented work progress, validation, and operational context for dashboard-data-pipeline.

+## Random Pass 2 Update 1

+- 2024-09-22: recorded a new randomized checkpoint for documentation, validation, and operational notes.
+- Kept the update isolated to this repository and this pass.